WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 - Use diverse examples that would cater to an international audience.
 These include, diverse and inclusive names, email addresses, locations, and professions in examples.
 - Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
 Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.
 - Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons,  etc.
-- Try to use standards that are universal.
-Measurement units, character encoding, currencies, text layouts -
+- Express data using the standard international conventions.
+Measurement units, character encoding, currencies, text layouts, date and time formats, phone numbers are different all over the world.
+Don't assume that US standards are familiar to everyone.

 ## Language guidelines

 - Write concise and succinct sentences.
-Longer sentences are difficult to translate and utilize higher
+Longer sentences are difficult to translate and require higher effort.
--
+- Avoid shortcuts, symbols, and abbreviations that could easily be spelled out.
+- Ensure overall consistency in language - particularly names, terminology, punctuation and capitalization.
+- Use consistent text and media formatting.
+Additional information on "Text Formatting".

 Express data using the standard international conventions outlined in this chapter.
 You should vary from these standards only when there’s a truly compelling advantage in using a proprietary or customary style.